Densaugeo/den-antares.com/cobalt/posts/navigating-the-passkey-minefield.md

 A final difference is that in my testing, resident keys usually also require the user to enter a PIN whenever logging in.
 This requirement is especially burdensome for Yubikeys, because the only mechanism for requiring a PIN on a Yubikey makes it required for **all** use of that Yubikey, even for using it with unrelated web sites.

-Despite the usability issues with resident passkeys, it may still be worth using them if you are using passkeys alone with no password, **and** physical key theft is a concern for your users.
+Despite the usability issues with resident passkeys, it may still be worth using them if you are using passkeys alone with no password, **and** physical device or key theft is a concern for your users.
 Otherwise, I recommend sticking with non-resident passkeys until the storage and PIN usability issues are sorted out.

 If resident passkeys are necessary for your application, they can be created by supplying the approriate options to `navigator.credentials.create()`, [documented on MDN](https://developer.mozilla.org/en-US/docs/Web/API/PublicKeyCredentialCreationOptions).